Ending the HIV Epidemic: A Plan for America - Ryan White HIV/AIDS Program Parts A and B

 Renewals

 Awards will be made for up to 5 years, subject to the availability of funds.
-After initial awards, annual noncompetitive awards may be made contingent upon the submission of noncompetitive applications/progress reports and availability of funds.
+After initial awards, annual noncompetitive awards may be made contingent upon the submission of noncompetitive applications/progress reports, availability of funds, and the continued best interest of the federal government.

 How are proposals selected?